pipe-cd/pipecd/docs/content/en/docs-v0.46.x/installation/install-control-plane/installing-controlplane-on-k8s.md

 PipeCD requires a GCS bucket and service account files to access Firestore and GCS service.
 Here is an example of configuration file:

+Currently, besides `Firestore` PipeCD supports other databases as its datastore such as `MySQL`.
+Also as for filestore, PipeCD supports `AWS S3` and `MINIO` either.

 ``` yaml
 apiVersion: "pipecd.dev/v1beta1"
 kind: ControlPlane